ThunderFly-aerospace/docs/avionics/TFUSBSERIAL01/index.md

   * Supports hardware flow control
   * The power delivered from USB is protected from excess current possibly drawn by peripheral or FMU
   * The accidental power from FMU to USB is protected by reverse diode

+## Where to get it?

+ThunderFly Serial Telemetry Interface is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to sale@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/34364/).

 ### Usage